API

 Here are some practical ways you can use APIs in your metrics stack:

 • Automatically import business data.
-Scheduled data retrieval from source systems for orders, subscriptions, traffic, or support tickets.
+Schedule data retrieval from source systems for orders, subscriptions, traffic, or support tickets.

 • Unify scattered systems.
-Use specific queries to bring together data from disparate billing, product, and marketing sources to provide a holistic view of your customers.
+Bring together data from billing, product, and marketing sources to build a complete picture of your business.

 • Add missing context.
 Enrich records with attributes from a CRM or data enrichment service.